Darknetzz/php-api/README.md

 ### API Keys

-> :warning: **Please do not reuse API keys found anywhere!**: Generate your own!
+> :warning: **Warning**: Please do not reuse API keys found anywhere!
+Generate your own keys at [roste.org](https://roste.org/rand/#rsgen).

 The first thing you should do is create an API key you can use.
-Open up `api_keys.php` to do this.
-You can generate a key from somewhere like [roste.org](https://roste.org/rand/#rsgen)

-Add your generated and secure key in the file like so:
+Open up `api_keys.php` and add your generated and secure key in the file like so:
 ````
 addAPIKey(
     name: "MasterKey",